|A man crouched there on the fire escape, looking in through the

 |Is there an official release date?

 Nope.
 As a matter of company policy, no Cumberland title gets a release date until it's essentially finished.
-Since there's still at least one major round of playtest left, and since I take playtest very seriously (it could, at least theoretically, result in major redrafting requirements), there's no way to set and keep a release date without being half-assed about testing and development.
-Also, I've never done production, layout and indexing on a project this size, and I intend a superb index.
-I'd rather meet that goal, than self-apply pressure to meet a premature deadline (see the sample download of Fief for the way I do an index).
+There's still drafting to be done, maps to be done, playtest to be done.
+I've also never done production, layout and indexing on a project this size, and I intend a superb index.
+I'd rather meet that goal, than self-apply pressure to meet a premature deadline (see the sample download of Fief or Uresia: Grave of Heaven for the way I do an index).

 Is Fly From Evil historical?